Schmo1/WinAutoStart/README.md

 # WinAutoStart

-This is some libary to add your programm to the autostart on Windows via Regestry Key.
+This is some library to add your programm to the autostart on Windows via Regestry Key.

 Reg Path: "SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\Run"